Eddie Rosario Preview, Player Props: Braves vs. Cardinals

 Cardinals Pitching Rankings

-- The 7.8 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 28th in MLB.
+- The 7.8 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 28th in the league.

-- The Cardinals' 4.67 team ERA ranks 23rd across all MLB pitching staffs.
+- The Cardinals have the 23rd-ranked team ERA across all MLB pitching staffs (4.68).

-- Cardinals pitchers combine to surrender the first-fewest home runs in baseball (138 total, one per game).
+- The Cardinals surrender the fewest home runs in baseball (142 total, one per game).

-- In his last appearance on Wednesday against the San Diego Padres, the right-hander went six innings, allowing three earned runs while surrendering seven hits.
+- The right-hander last appeared on Saturday against the Pittsburgh Pirates, when he went seven innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.